 Manual method #3

-Browse eBay and AliExpress listings to gather product ideas and compare those with Amazon listings.
-Like with previous manual methods, it is time-consuming.
+Spend some time and browse eBay and AliExpress listings to gather product ideas and compare those products with Amazon listings.
+Like with previous manual methods, this can also time-consuming.
 You can easily spend days without any progress.

 Use a paid tool

-Jungle scout by far the best and most famous tool for researching the best products to sell on Amazon.
-This tool costs but save so many hours of work – definitely worth the money.
-In a second you will get thousands of potential products – imagine how many hours would need to do that manually…
+One of the best and most famous tools for researching the best products to sell on Amazon is Jungle scout.
+This tool does cost, but it can save you so many hours of work, that it is definitely worth the money.
+In a second, you will get thousands of potential products.
+This would take many, many hours if you were doing this manually.

 - Price range

 - Number of reviews

 - Categories you want to see